sydhds/sydhds/README.md

 - 👋 Hi, I’m @sydhds (Sylvain)
-- 👀 I’m interested in Python, Rust and HTMX/Alpine.js
+- 👀 I’m software engineer at MassaLabs doing Rust, Python and AssemblyScript (WASM).
-- 🌱 I’m currently learning Wasm ;)
 - 💞️ I’m looking to collaborate on a open source and fun Rust project.
 - 📫 How to reach me: sydhds _at__ gmail.com